-Rhode Island Rhode Island Parental & Family Medical Leave Act
+Rhode Island Parental & Family Medical Leave Act Poster

-The Rhode Island Parental & Family Medical Leave Act is a family leave law poster by the Rhode Island Department Of Labor and Training.
+The Rhode Island Parental & Family Medical Leave Act is a labor law posters poster by the Rhode Island Department Of Labor and Training.
 This poster is mandatory for some employers, including employers of 50 or more employees.

 This poster must be posted in a conspicuous place by any employer who has 50 or more employees.
 This poster describes the requirements for eligibility for family medical leave as well as how to file a request for leave and what happens when the employee returns to work.

 RI All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Rhode Island and Federal poster requirements by clicking here .